oneoffcoder/books/sphinx/java-intro/source/exercises.rst

 3. Override ``toString()`` so a student prints clearly.
 4. Create an interface named ``Reportable`` with one method named ``report``.
 5. Make ``Student`` implement ``Reportable``.
+6. Rewrite ``Student`` as a record and decide which version is clearer.

 Collection practice
 -------------------